-- a.
-If a nonconforming use is discontinued for a period of 24 consecutive months, such nonconforming use shall expire and be deemed abandoned; and any subsequent use on the same lot shall conform to the use regulations of the district in which it is located. - (4) Continuance of non-conforming use. - a.
-If any building or structure in which a nonconforming use is conducted is hereafter removed voluntarily, or destroyed by fire, wind, explosion, structural failure or other natural cause, to the extent of 75% or more of its fair market value at the time of such damage, the structure may be reconstructed or restored and the nonconforming use continued. - b.
-Such restoration or reconstruction must not enlarge the structure beyond the original dimensions, and a valid building permit must be obtained within one year of the removal or destruction of the original structure.
+D. Continuance of non-conforming use.

+- (1) If any building or structure in which a nonconforming use is conducted is hereafter removed voluntarily, or destroyed by fire, wind, explosion, structural failure or other natural cause, the structure may be reconstructed or restored and the nonconforming use continued. - (2) Such restoration or reconstruction must not enlarge the structure beyond the original dimensions, and a valid building permit must be obtained within one year of the removal or destruction of the original structure.

-B. Nonconforming buildings and structures.
+§ 112-73.
+Nonconforming buildings and structures.